 Initial jobless claims still elevated at 385,000 as the economy expands

-First-time jobless claims decreased by 15,000 to 385,000 for the week ending July 31 while continuing claims for the week ending July 24 stood at 2.9 million, according to government data released Thursday.
-The top-line figure is close to the 13-week moving average of 404,100 and the four-week ...
-READ MORE >
+First-time jobless claims decreased by 15,000 to 385,000 for the week ending July 31 while continuing claims for the week ending July 24 stands at 2.9 million, according to government data released Thursday. … READ MORE >